 Oftentimes society will try to put our children in boxes or even label them…gifted, average, below average, etc. The Word of God says otherwise.
 He knows the hairs on their head and He has given them a specific purpose that only they can fulfill.
 Let’s encourage our children in seeing themselves as fearfully and wonderfully made.
 Ephesians 2:10, Psalm 139:13-17

 I am a leader.

-If you know my six-year old then you know why this is so important.
+If you know my six-year-old then you know why this is so important.
 Matthew can talk just like me and I have learned that oftentimes that makes me a poor listener.
 We want our children to be great listeners because that is where knowledge and growth can occur.
-As adults we can get used to speaking or forming a response prior to getting all the information.
-The ability to listen, critically think and then respond are all traits that we would like to see in our children.
+As adults, we can get used to speaking or forming a response before getting all the information.
+The ability to listen, critically think, and then respond are all traits that we would like to see in our children.
 James 1:19, Proverbs 21:23

 My identity is found in Christ.

 I believe that if our children can understand and grasp this affirmation that it could be a major game-changer.
 Our children are made in the image of God.
 Their Heavenly Father loves them unconditionally and calls them His own.
 He has crafted a place just for them and that is in His love.
 He has redeemed them from sin and death through Christ, which allows us to be in a relationship with him.
 When I finally began to understand that at the age of 38 it set me free from the expectations of others.
 Three Thought Patterns That Lead to Self Sabotage My prayer is that our children would realize this sooner than later because once you experience that freedom you are then able to be all that He wants you to be!
 Ephesians 1:3-14, Genesis 1:27